Niue Weather in September

 Niue Weather in September(c) Niue Tourism

-Best Things to Do in September
+The Best Things to Do in September

-Since September is wrapping up the busy tourist season, any travellers will find it’s paradise.
+Since September is wrapping up the busy tourist season, any travellers will find it paradise.
 The seafood is fantastic, the sea life is fabulous and the villages are bustling with culture.
 Because we know it can be hard to choose, here’s some inspiration for great things to do in Niue in September.

 Whale Watching – Probably the most popular activity in the country, whale watching is a must-do in Niue.
-In September, the whale season is in full swing as whales bring their calves to Niuean waters to give them the best chances to grow.
+In September, the whale season is in full swing as whales bring their calves to Niuean waters to give them the best chance to grow.
 If you are lucky, you may even be able to swim with them too!

 Snorkelling and Scuba Diving – There is a lot (and we mean “A LOT!”) of life below the waterline of Niue.
 From colourful rockpools to amazing scuba spots, Niue does not disappoint when it comes to a day in the water.
-You can hire snorkelling gear from almost every accommodation, while scuba tours run daily for experienced and beginner divers alike.
+You can hire snorkelling gear from almost every accommodation, while scuba tours run daily (except Sunday) for experienced and beginner divers alike.

 Niue Weather in September(c) niuepocketguide.com